-Budget Highlights for the Fiscal Year Ending June 30, 2021
+Budget Highlights for the Fiscal Year Ending June 30, 2024

-- Occupancy tax revenues are expected to remain constant. - Infrastructure expenses are expected to increase.
+- Occupancy tax revenues are expected to remain constant with prior year. - Promotion expenses are expected to increase.

 Requests for Information

 This report is designed to provide an overview of the Authority's finances for those with an interest in this area.
 Questions concerning any of the information found in this report or requests for additional information should be directed to Village of Sugar Mountain Tourism Development Authority, 251 Dick Trundy Lane, Sugar Mountain, North Carolina 28604.